Nondisclosure Agreements (NDAs)

 Partially-Executed NDA/CDA for Unilateral Disclosure by External Entity

-Note: The Partially-Executed NDA/CDA does not cover CU 91ÃÛÌÒ¸ó personnel disclosing CU 91ÃÛÌÒ¸ó confidential information to an external party.
-CU 91ÃÛÌÒ¸ó confidential information includes only that information that has not been publicly disclosed via posters, presentations, journal articles, published patents, patent applications, etc. or that is not generally available to the public in some other capacity.
+Note: The Partially-Executed NDA does not cover CU 91ÃÛÌÒ¸ó personnel disclosing CU 91ÃÛÌÒ¸ó confidential information to an external party.
+CU 91ÃÛÌÒ¸ó confidential information includes only information that has not been publicly disclosed via posters, presentations, journal articles, published patents, patent applications, etc., or that is not generally available to the public in some other capacity.
 See the second option to initiate an NDA if CU 91ÃÛÌÒ¸ó confidential information is to be disclosed.

 For All Other Disclosures

-Contract Officers in theÌýOffice of Contracts and Grants (OCG) are the authorized representatives on behalf of CU 91ÃÛÌÒ¸ó for negotiation and execution of NDAs.ÌýRequests may be initiated through the .ÌýNDA requests can take four to eight weeks for execution to allow for review and negotiation.
+Contract Officers in theÌýOffice of Contracts and Grants (OCG) are the authorized representatives on behalf of CU 91ÃÛÌÒ¸ó for negotiation and execution of NDAs for sponsored project related work.ÌýRequests may be initiated through theÌý.ÌýNDA requests can take four to eight weeks for execution to allow for review and negotiation.

 Once the NDA requestÌýis received, a Contract Officer will:

-- Ask the CU 91ÃÛÌÒ¸ó Principal Investigator (PI) any additional questions to ensure understanding of the necessity and needs of the contract.
+2. Communicate with the CU 91ÃÛÌÒ¸ó Principal Investigator (PI) to ensure understanding of the necessity and needs of the contract.

-- Collaborate with other CU 91ÃÛÌÒ¸ó offices as necessary to ensure compliance with CU 91ÃÛÌÒ¸óÌýpolicies.
-These may include:
+3. Collaborate with other CU 91ÃÛÌÒ¸ó offices as necessary to ensure compliance with CU 91ÃÛÌÒ¸óÌýpolicies.
+These offices may include:

-Please note:ÌýCU 91ÃÛÌÒ¸ó PIsÌýcannot sign NDAs on behalf of the university.
-Contract Officers in OCG have the authority to sign NDAs on behalf of CU 91ÃÛÌÒ¸ó.Ìý
+CU 91ÃÛÌÒ¸ó PIsÌýdo not have authority to sign NDAs on behalf of the University.
+Contract Officers hold authority to sign NDAs on behalf of CU 91ÃÛÌÒ¸ó for sponsored project related work under OCG’s signature authority for sponsored projects.Ìý